 The Company has operating leases on certain machinery and equipment, with lease terms between three and five years.
-Additionally, in connection with the Company's emergence from CCAA, the Company sold and leased back the land on which HW and LEW are situated under a 25 year lease.
+Additionally, in connection with the Stelco Inc.'s emergence from CCAA, Stelco Inc. sold and leased back the land on which HW and LEW are situated under a 25 year lease.
+In connection with the Lands acquisition on June 5, 2018, the HW and LEW land leases were terminated and the associated rental payments were cancelled.
+Refer to note 4 of the Consolidated Financial Statements for further details.